xjrga/snack/README.md

     understand your food intake and second by allowing you to create new food combinations that meet specific requirements.

-    Snack is a training program designed to find lowest calorie or cost food combination.
+    Snack is a training program designed to find food combination that maximizes Total Nutrient Index (TNI).
     It lets you experiment and get faster, better, less expensive results so you can rapidly learn.
     Its intended audience is anyone with interest in nutrition.

 #### Features:

-  * Minimize calories or cost
+  * Maximize Total Nutrient Index (TNI)
   * Quantify food intake
   * Track any nutrient or compound that has an impact on health
   * Find food items that provide a specific nutrient